Info

 Vinyl Emergency

-Musicians, album collectors, record label owners and beyond describe how the influential medium of vinyl has shaped their lives and careers.
+Musicians, record label owners, visual artists and beyond describe how the influential medium of vinyl has shaped their lives and careers.

 RSS Feed Subscribe in Apple Podcasts